UniversalDependencies/docs/_u-dep/remnant.md

 case(Prague-8, to-7)
 ~~~

 One option would be to pretend that there is an empty verb and to have the final elements be dependents of it: *Marie went to Paris and Miriam ∅ to Prague*.
 This analysis has some appeal but also has some problems and at any rate stops the basic dependency graph from being simply a tree of dependencies over the words of a sentence.
-A second option is to simple promote the final elements and to have them as dependents of the main verb of the sentence (*went-2*) or of *root-0*.
+A second option is to simply promote the final elements and to have them as dependents of the main verb of the sentence (*went-2*) or of *root-0*.
 But then (in general) one loses the ability to successfully reconstruct the correct predicate-argument structure of the sentence from the basic dependency representation.

-Therefore, USD adopts an analysis that notes that in ellipsis a *remnant* corresponds to a *correlate* in a preceding clause.
+Therefore, UD adopts an analysis that notes that in ellipsis a *remnant* corresponds to a *correlate* in a preceding clause.
 The *remnant* relation connects each remnant to its correlate in the basic dependency representation.
 This is then a sufficient representation to reconstruct the predicate-argument structure in the enhanced representation.
 So, for this example, we have:

 ~~~ sdparse
 Marie went to Paris and Miriam to Prague